n8n-io/n8n-docs/docs/integrations/builtin/credentials/homeassistant.md

 ## Using API access token

-To configure this credential, you'll need to [Install](https://www.home-assistant.io/installation/) Home Assistant, create a [Home Assistant](https://www.home-assistant.io/getting-started/onboarding) account and have:
+To configure this credential, you'll need to [Install](https://www.home-assistant.io/installation/) Home Assistant, create a [Home Assistant](https://www.home-assistant.io/getting-started/onboarding) account, and have:

 - Your **Host**
 - The **Port**